Home > Small Batch > Small Batch Crispy Marshmallow Sugar Cookies

 Royal Icing

 • Divide the icing into the amount of colors you are using into separate bowls and color as you like.
+Decorate with icing and sprinkles.

-Loved the recipe?Please leave a STAR rating for the recipe (reviews are awesome too!)
-This greatly helps me continue to provide FREE recipes!
+Loved the recipe?Please consider leaving a comment + star for the recipe!
+This greatly helps me continue to provide FREE recipes.
+Thank you!

 RECIPE NOTES

-• Bake one sheet at a time – This is my personal preference.
+• Bake One Sheet At A Time – This is my personal preference.
 Because I find baking one sheet of cookies at a time bakes more evenly.

 Course: Dessert